 Can Mold Cause Dizziness and Vertigo?

-Are you having headaches, dizziness, and/or vertigo and wondering if it’s caused by mold exposure?
-The short answer is yes, exposure to mold can make you dizzy on its own or at least be a contributing factor to your dizziness.
+Yes, exposure to mold can cause dizziness and vertigo on its own or at least be a contributing factor to dizziness and vertigo.
 This is because mold produces various toxins, such as volatile organic compounds (VOCs), mold spores, and mycotoxins, which can cause a range of health problems, including dizziness.
 The risk of experiencing health problems from mold generally goes up or down based on the amount of mold in your property, how sensitive you are to mold, how long you have been exposed to the mold, and the type of mold that you have.
 Black mold for example is known to cause greater health problems in general than other types of mold mainly due to its high levels of mycotoxins.

 What is Vertigo?